luismarques/qemu/docs/opentitan/spi_device.md

       --qemu-spidev-port <QEMU_SPIDEV_PORT>              [default: 8004]
 ````

+IT is also possible to use [`spidevflash.py`](spidevflash.md) tool to upload a binary using the same
+protocol.

 ### SPI device CharDev protocol

 SPI clock is not emulated, but each byte exchanged over the communication channel represent 8-bit